doingandlearning/advAngularAug2023/readme.md

 - **Learning Objectives:** Understand how to work with local storage in Angular for state management and data persistence.
 - **Summary:** Practical guidance on using local storage in Angular applications, including common use cases, best practices, and considerations for security.

-Certainly!
-Standalone components can be treated differently from modules, as they focus more on individual, reusable parts of the user interface, and encapsulating specific functionality.
-Here's the revised outline for a workshop focused on standalone components:

 ### Optional Session: Building Standalone Components in Angular

 - **Learning Objectives:**